curryrasul/build-os-rust/README.md

-# build-os-rust
-My version of "Writing an OS in Rust" from Philipp Oppermann's blog
+# My version of "Writing an OS in Rust" from Philipp Oppermann's blog